 Now the next stage of her career sees her sharing her enthusiasm and knowledge with future generations of community service professionals, thanks to TAFE Queensland’s Foundation Educator Program.

-“This year I’m teaching Certificates III and IV and the Diploma of Community Services.
+“This year I’m teaching community services certificates III and IV and the diploma.
 I’ll be providing my students with industry-related activities, role-play scenarios replicating real stories of individuals they’ll go on to support, and passing on my practical knowledge of the processes required to meet organisation and industry standards.
-And obviously all theory components too,” Kim offered.
+And obviously all theory components too,” Kim said.

 “And while I enjoy teaching all units, my favourite is the mental health and advocacy cluster, due to my roles and experience in industry.
-It’s a subject I’m very passionate about, especially supporting people at risk of homelessness due to their mental health,” shared Kim.
+It’s a subject I’m very passionate about, especially supporting people at risk of homelessness due to their mental health,” she continued.

 Kim first heard about her initial Foundation Educator role from her Certificate IV in Training and Assessment (TAE40116), also known as a TAE, teacher.

 The Foundation Educator Program sees industry experts employed and paid as a Foundation Educator whilst completing their TAE through TAFE Queensland, with the latter being fully funded, if completed within 12 months.

 The program was designed and developed by TAFE Queensland to attract passionate industry experts and convert them into the highest quality teachers and tutors, swiftly – in direct response to Vocational Education and Training recruitment challenges identified within a new research paper from the National Centre for Vocational Education Research.